srcnert/rak-zephyr-app/app/lora/lorawan_otaa/README.rst

 {temp:2134,hum:5648,batt:4123}

-It is also possible to use mcuboot bootloader with using ``--sysbuild`` arguments. rak4631 is able to update over USB/Bluetooth and rak11720 is able to update over Bluetooth.
-The rak3172 module is able to update over UART.
+It is also possible to use mcuboot bootloader with using ``--sysbuild`` arg.
+RAK3112 and RAK4631 are able to update over USB/Bluetooth and RAK11720 is able
+to update over just Bluetooth.
+The RAK3172 is able to update over just UART.

 The sample also must reach lowest idle current.

+(RAK3112 does not have low power support.
+Please do not use PM!)

 Building and Running
 ********************